trec-core/2018/README.md

-# TREC 2017 Core Track
+# TREC 2018 Core Track

 ### Mailing list

 * https://groups.google.com/d/forum/trec-core

 ### TIMETABLE
-+ Collection available to participants: February, 2017 [Done]
++ Collection available to participants: February
-+ Topics available to participants: Beginning of May [Done]
++ Topics available to participants: April
-+ The evaluation measure will be decided: Beginning of May [Done]
-+ Phase 1 runs due from participants: June 18, 2017 [Done]
-+ Phase 2 runs due from participants: July 31, 2017
++ Runs due from participants: TBD
-+ TREC 2017 notebook paper deadline: mid-October
++ TREC 2018 notebook paper deadline: mid-October
-+ TREC 2017 conference: November 14 - 17, 2017
++ TREC 2018 conference: TBD

 ### INTRODUCTION
 The primary goals of the proposed core track are three-fold: (a) to bring together the community in a common track that could lead to a diverse set of participating runs, (b) to build one or more new test collections using more recently created documents, and (c) to establish a (new) test collection construction methodology that avoids the pitfalls of depth-k pooling.